SunshineSam/Scripting/NinjaRMM/Bitlocker/README.md

 - $UseTpmProtector ➜ checkbox; use TPM with BitLocker
 - $BackupToAD ➜ checkbox; store recovery key in AD device object
 - $UseUsedSpaceOnly ➜ checkbox; only applicable when enabling from a complete off state
-- $AutoReboot ➜ AutoReboot the device after execution
+- $AutoReboot ➜ checkbox; reboot the device after execution
 - $SaveLogToDevice ➜ checkbox; save a local log.
 See details in script

 ### === Other Management Options ⤴ ===